Dimensionality reduction#

 Sometimes an emulator performs better when the input and/or the output dimensionality is reduced.
-In this example, we show how one can try different dimensionality reduction methods in combination with the emulators tested by AutoEmulate.
+In this example, we show how one can specify dimensionality reduction methods to be used in combination with the emulators tested by AutoEmulate.

 Reaction-Diffusion example#